Industry News

 Teams become more efficient and benefit from time savings in their day-to-day exchanges.

-10. A lack of information centralisation
+10. A lack of centralised information

-The project manager can then steer projects better and implement strategic priorities.
+The project manager can then better steer projects and implement strategic priorities.

 11. Difficult coordination with external partners